crdevdeu/f1-champions/README.md

 #Tests

-Test can be run with ng test
+Tests can be run with ng test